Gina over at Home Joys recently asked whether feeding your family the same meals was a rut or a tradition.

 1 t. dried oregano

-2. When your ready to assemble the soup, pour the broth into a crockpot if you plan to let it cook for several hours, or a large pot over medium heat.
+2. When you’re ready to assemble the soup, pour the broth into a crockpot if you plan to let it cook for several hours, or a large pot over medium heat.

 3. Cut up your veggies of choice.
 Because we try to eat less starchy veggies (due to candida), we typically include 1 large onion, 2 stalks of celery, 1 leek, and 6 (or more) cloves of garlic.